tomayac/pageviews.js/README.md

 getTopPageviews

 /**
+ * Given a date range between December 2007 and August 2016,
+ * returns a timeseries of pageview counts.
+You can filter by
+ * project and access method.
+You can choose between daily,
+ * hourly and monthly granularity as well.
+ */
+ getAggregatedLegacyPagecounts

+/**
  * Given a project and a date range, returns a timeseries of unique devices
  * counts.
 You can filter by access site and choose between daily and
  * monthly granularity.